 One of the most important decisions you’ll make when creating your paywall marketing strategy is what kind of content you want to put behind the Paywall.

-You want to put only some of your content behind the Paywall, or else no one will ever see it.
+You want to put only some of your content behind the Paywall, or no one will ever see it.

-But you also want to put only a little content behind the Paywall, or else people will think it’s not worth paying for.
+But you also want to put only a little content behind the Paywall, or people will think it’s not worth paying for.

 Some things you might consider putting behind a paywall include: